 - 2 tablespoons olive oil

-- 1 pound lean ground beef (90% works well)
+- 1 pound lean ground beef (85% or 90% works well)

 - 1 cup white wine (Sauvignon Blanc works well, but red can be used)

-- 1 6-ounce can tomato paste
+- 6 ounces tomato paste

-- 1 cup beef stock
+- 1 ยฝ cups beef stock

-- ¼ cup half and half (fat-free works)
+- ยฝ cup half and half (can use fat-free if needed)

 - 4-8 fresh basil leaves

-- Freshly grated Parmesan cheese for serving
+- Grated Parmesan cheese for serving

 Instructions

-- Peel and chop your garlic finely.
+- Peel and chop the garlic finely.

-- Stir in your ground beef and sausage, breaking up the meat with a wooden spoon.
+- Stir in the ground beef and sausage, breaking up the meat with a wooden spoon.
 Cook over medium heat, stirring occasionally, until the meat is no longer pink.
 (If you see lots of liquid, you can drain some.
 Leave some for flavor.)

 Notes